europace/baufismart-antraege-api/README.md

 ```

 ### Get proofs
-To receive all the shared proofs for an approval please use the [Unterlagen Push API](https://docs.api.europace.de/baufinanzierung/unterlagen/unterlagen-push-api/)
+To receive all the shared proofs for an application please use the [Unterlagen Push API](https://docs.api.europace.de/baufinanzierung/unterlagen/unterlagen-push-api/)

 > Please note: The property `dokumente` is deprecated.